 Not your average pigeon - delightful Snow Pigeons are usually evident around the monastery.

 Day 16.
-Birding Pele La and Nubding, transfer to Paro We have the entire morning to spend birding the high-lying alpine Pele La Pass and the lowerlying mossy, broad-leafed Nubding forests.
+Birding Pele La and Nubding for the day, transfer to Punakha

+We have the entire day to spend birding the high-lying alpine Pele La Pass and the lower-lying mossy, broad-leafed Nubding forests.
 These two sites serve as important backup places for several species.
 The alpine rhododendron-dominated reaches at the top of Pele La Pass are home to both Satyr Tragopan and Himalayan Monal, should we have missed either of these species in the days prior.
 Here, we can also search for other scarce birds like Fire-tailed Myzornis and Fire-tailed Sunbird.
 We're also likely to see several other birds, like Red-headed Bullfinch and Hoary-throated Barwing.
-Himalayan Vultures are a regular sight overhead, and if luck is with us, we may see other raptors like Bearded Vulture.
+Himalayan Vultures are a regular sight overhead.

 The very different Nubding forests host our final chances for Ward's Trogon, along with other specials like Himalayan Cutia.
 Yellow-rumped Honeyguide can often be found in the area, where they frequent rock bee colonies hanging from some of the exposed cliff ledges.
-We also have our final attempts to see any of the major skulkers that may have eluded us, from the tiny Chestnut-headed and Grey-bellied Tesias to the minute Scaly-breasted Cupwing and the ultra-shy Spotted Elachura.
-Eventually, we'll need to tear ourselves away from the birding and complete our journey back to Paro.
-The route will take several hours as we transit back through the Punakha Valley and over the
+We also have our final attempts to see any of the major skulkers that may have eluded us, from the tiny Chestnut-headed and Grey-bellied Tesias to the minute Scaly-breasted Cupwing and the ultrashy Spotted Elachura.

+Eventually, we'll need to tear ourselves away from the birding and check into our comfortable hotel in the Punakha Valley.